IGlab-VUMC/AbLangPDB1/README.md

 The model processes heavy and light chains independently using pre-trained [AbLang](https://huggingface.co/qilowoq/AbLang_heavy) models, then fuses their embeddings through a custom Mixer network (6 fully connected layers) to produce a unified 1536-dimensional embedding.

-## 🎯 Intended Uses

-1. **Epitope Classification**: Compare antibodies with unknown epitopes against reference databases to find the most similar epitope targets
-2. **Antibody Search**: Identify antibodies with similar epitope specificity in large sequence databases
-3. **Therapeutic Discovery**: Find candidate antibodies that may target the same epitope as a reference therapeutic

 ## 📊 Training Data